pmacosta/putil/docs/pcontracts.rst

 This module is a thin wrapper around the `PyContracts <https://andreacensi.github.io/contracts/>`_ library that enables customization of the exception type raised and limited customization of the exception message.
-Additionally, custom contracts specified via :py:func:`putil.pcontracts.new_contract` and enforced via :py:func:`putil.pcontracts.contract` register exceptions using the :ref:`exh-module` if an exception handler object is detected.
-This also means that the exceptions raised by these contracts can be automatically documented using the :ref:`exdoc-module`.
+Additionally, custom contracts specified via :py:func:`putil.pcontracts.new_contract` and enforced via :py:func:`putil.pcontracts.contract` register exceptions using the :ref:`exh-module` , which means that the exceptions raised by these contracts can be automatically documented using the :ref:`exdoc-module`.

-The way a contract is specified is identical to decorator way of specifying a contract with the `PyContracts <https://andreacensi.github.io/contracts/>`_ library.
-By default :code:`RuntimeError('Argument \`*[argument_name]*\` is not valid')` is raised unless a custom contract specifies a different exception (the token :code:`'*[argument_name]*'` is replaced by the argument name the contract is attached to).
-These are the definitions of the custom contracts :py:func:`putil.pcontracts.file_name` and :py:func:`putil.pcontracts.file_name_exists`:
+The way a contract is specified is identical to the decorator way of specifying a contract with the `PyContracts <https://andreacensi.github.io/contracts/>`_ library.
+By default a :code:`RuntimeError` exception with the message
+:code:`'Argument \`*[argument_name]*\` is not valid'` is raised unless a custom contract specifies a different exception (the token :code:`*[argument_name]*` is replaced by the argument name the contract is attached to).
+For example, the definitions of the custom contracts :py:func:`putil.pcontracts.file_name` and :py:func:`putil.pcontracts.file_name_exists` are:

 .. literalinclude:: ../putil/pcontracts.py